NickLitwinow/XLSXAssembler_Public/README.md

 ## Usage Instructions

 1. Open the project folder and navigate to `/src/`.
-2. The core data processing logic can be found in the `excel_operations.py` file.
+2. The supplimental data processing logic can be found in the `excel_operations.py` file.
-3. The GUI logic is housed in `app.py`.
-You can customize the interface or add new features as needed.
+3. The GUI and core data manipulation logic is housed in `app.py`.
 4. To process your Excel files, simply run the application `python app.py`, select your files using the GUI, and click the "Merge Files" button to merge and transform the data.

 ### Show your support